JohnForster/bank_tech_test/README.md

-# John Forster - Bank Tech Test
+# 💰💰 Bank Tech Test 💰💰
 A command line program that handles a simple bank account, storing transactions and printing statements.
+Written by John Forster

 ## How to use
 * Clone this repo